Bangladesh sentences 19 to death over 2004 attack | AFP - This kiji is

 Hossain said two former ministers including a powerful ex-home minister and two former heads of the country's powerful intelligence agencies were among others handed the death sentence.

-A total of 15 Islamist extremists from the banned Harkat-ul Jihad al Islami (HuJI), whose leader was executed in April last year, were also sentenced to death for planning and carrying out the attack.
+A total of 15 Islamist extremists from the banned Harkat-ul Jihad al Islami (HuJI), whose leader was executed in April last year with two others, were also sentenced to death for planning and carrying out the attack.

 Prosecutors said former BNP minister Abdus Salam Pintu colluded with HuJI and handed over grenades for the attack.